Please see Administrative Order 12.510 related to court operations in response to COVID-19.

 (You may stack two fifteen minute hearing times to create 30 minutes)

-All special set hearings are set by court order.
+All special set hearings MUST BE set by court order.
 See our Divisional Forms and Orders for our sample order on special set hearings.

 Movant brings to the hearing: proposed order and sufficient copies and self-addressed stamped envelopes for all parties.

-Parties may send pertinent court documents, the ORIGINAL memorandum of law and a courtesy copy to the Court seven (7) days prior to hearing along with a cover letter with the case number, style of the case and date of hearing.
+Parties must send by U.S. MAIL pertinent court documents, the memorandum of law and a courtesy copy to the Court at least seven (7) days prior to hearing along with a cover letter with the case number, style of the case and date of hearing.
+In the event all pertinent Court documents are not received timely the Court reserves the right to have parties reschedule the hearing.

 Specially set hearings are set by Court order and cannot be canceled/continued/added on to except by further order of the Court unless the matter is settled (with agreed order presented to Court at time of scheduled special set hearing or the motion/petition is withdrawn).